 The type of the constructor function introduced by a class declaration is called the constructor function type.
 The constructor function type has the following members:

-If the class contains no constructor declaration and has no base class, a single construct signature with no parameters, having the same type parameters as the class and returning the instance type of the class.
+If the class contains no constructor declaration and has no base class, a single construct signature with no parameters, having the same type parameters as the class (if any) and returning an instantiation of the class type with those type parameters passed as type arguments.

-If the class contains no constructor declaration and has a base class, a set of construct signatures with the same parameters as those of the base class constructor function type following substitution of type parameters with the type arguments specified in the base class type reference, all having the same type parameters as the class and returning the instance type of the class.
+If the class contains no constructor declaration and has a base class, a set of construct signatures with the same parameters as those of the base class constructor function type following substitution of type parameters with the type arguments specified in the base class type reference, all having the same type parameters as the class (if any) and returning an instantiation of the class type with those type parameters passed as type arguments.

-If the class contains a constructor declaration with no overloads, a construct signature with the parameter list of the constructor implementation, having the same type parameters as the class and returning the instance type of the class.
+If the class contains a constructor declaration with no overloads, a construct signature with the parameter list of the constructor implementation, having the same type parameters as the class (if any) and returning an instantiation of the class type with those type parameters passed as type arguments.

-If the class contains a constructor declaration with overloads, a set of construct signatures with the parameter lists of the overloads, all having the same type parameters as the class and returning the instance type of the class.
+If the class contains a constructor declaration with overloads, a set of construct signatures with the parameter lists of the overloads, all having the same type parameters as the class (if any) and returning an instantiation of the class type with those type parameters passed as type arguments.

 A property for each static member variable declaration in the class body.